zachorg/EzStack/apps/ezstack-site/README.md

 Implementation notes

-- Auth is handled via Supabase cookies.
-Use `@/lib/supabase/server` in route handlers and server components, and `@/lib/supabase/client` in the browser.
+- Auth is handled via Firebase Authentication with session cookies.
+Use `@/lib/firebase/server` in route handlers and server components, and `@/lib/firebase/client` in the browser.
-- API key routes under `src/app/api/keys/route.ts` proxy to `NEXT_PUBLIC_API_BASE_URL` and forward `Authorization: Bearer <Supabase access token>`.
+- API key routes under `src/app/api/keys/route.ts` proxy to `NEXT_PUBLIC_API_BASE_URL` and forward `Authorization: Bearer <Firebase ID token>`.
 - Rate-limit headers like `Retry-After` and `X-RateLimit-Reset` from the external API should be surfaced by the proxy for UX.

 Adding a product tile